grimme-lab/qc2-teaching/doc/apps-ex.rst

    (a) Create a directory for each reaction.
    (b) Have your reactant and product structure sorted and available in TURBOMOLE
        format (*e.g.* starting structure ``coord``, ending structure ``coord.2``).
    (c) Set up a calculation for the starting strucutre.
 Employ PBEh-3c as before.
-For ``woelfling`` to run without errors, an additional parameter is needed.
+For ``woelfling`` to run
+       without errors, an additional parameter in the control file is needed.

        .. code-block:: none
+          :linenos:

           $coord file=coord
           $eht charge=0 unpaired=0